ashutoshmjain/gita/src/mathuraChap17.md

 > Whenever the evil overpowers this universe such that "good" is marginalized.
 I incarnate myself to balance the evil out.
 >
 > He didn't say he was there, incarnated in human form, to spread the message of love or success or even well-being.
 All those may be done by capable humans.
 Only when the evil crosses human capacity to launch a legit response, `Vishnu` must incarnate to restore the order.
 He must show, by example, the "code of conduct" in most difficult situations.

+The point, however, was, should `Dwaipayana` accept the word of God just because he said so?
+Or God must show the proof in physical reality!

 # Anyaay ...